Writings

 Books by Beverly Serrell

-Three Books about Labels
+Four Books about Labels

-Five Books about Process and Assessment
+Four Books about Process and Assessment

 What makes labels as good as they can be?
 When there is a solid Big Idea that grounds the exhibition and when the labels have been edited through a process of evaluation.
 Three books—Open Conversations, What Research Says about Learning in Science Museums, and Try It!
 Improving Exhibits Through Evaluation—talk about the process of making exhibitions and how to make them better.
 My second love is evaluation, in all its forms.